SCIWAY News No. 83 – March 2010

 Consistently ranked one of the Top 20 events in the Southeast, the Summerville Flowertown Festival has been a South Carolina tradition since 1971.
 The three-day event features over 200 jury-selected artists from throughout the country who display their work for sale on the beautiful grounds of Azalea Park and on Main Street.
 Attendees also enjoy delicious food from local restaurants and fun activities and rides for children at the Children's Jubilee.

-- March 4: Wonders of Writing Conference - Spartanburg - three featured authors share their insights on the writing process
+- March 4: Wonders of Writing Conference - Spartanburg - three featured authors share their insights on the writing process - site no longer available

 Looking for South Carolina authors or books?
 Visit SCIWAY's SC book guide.

 - March 4-7: Charleston Food & Wine Festival - entertainment, education, culinary traditions - benefits charities and scholarships